 Max Taquet: Well, it would be nice to have that on top of the free text.
 But we can’t do without the free text because we need the free text to capture that complexity, and then we need to have clever ways of interpreting that free text to extract the relevant information from that free text.

-Tina Marshall: And what type of information would be the most relevant?
+What type of information would be the most relevant?
 What type of information do you want to extract, and how do you see that happening?

 Max Taquet: So I think, obviously, we want to know the diagnosis because it’s important.
 They have their treatment, et cetera.
 But also we want to understand their symptoms, their individual experiences, and the trajectory of those symptoms over time.
 Those are critical to understanding the individual experiences at a very deep level rather than the very shallow level of saying, “This is your diagnosis.”
 We want to know that perhaps this is a patient who was experiencing a lot of depressed mood and anhedonia, which is difficulty enjoying things in life, at the beginning of the illness.
-But, actually, now what we are really realizing is that they’re experiencing a lot of what we call biological symptoms of depression, such as poor sleep, poor appetite, and low energy.
+But, actually, now what we are really realising is that they’re experiencing a lot of what we call biological symptoms of depression, such as poor sleep, poor appetite, and low energy.
 And being able to capture those trajectories over time I think is critical to be able to design targeted treatments for those patients.

 Tina Marshall: Brilliant.
 Thank you very much.